Functions are blocks of code that perform a specific task and can be reused in different parts of a program.

 greet()

-In this case, the greet function is called, which will display the message “Hello Luis”.
+In this case, the greet function is called, which will cause the message “Hello Luis” to be displayed.

 Parameters and arguments

-Parameters are variables that we can pass to our function when invoking it.
+Parameters are variables that we can pass to our function when we invoke it.
 This allows us to create much more flexible and reusable functions.

-In this case, a and b are parameters of the sum function (we could have chosen any other name for a and b, we choose the names)
+In this case, a and b are parameters of the sum function (we could have chosen any other names for a and b, the names are up to us)

 def sum(a, b):